-Mandatory annual education for all nursing staff includes adult and pediatric resuscitation, cultural awareness, abuse and neglect, domestic violence, skin assessment, and developmental stages of life and their impact on delivery of care, among other targeted education (PC.02.01.11).
+Mandatory annual education for all nursing staff includes adult and pediatric resuscitation, cultural awareness, abuse and neglect, domestic violence, skin assessment, suicide prevention, and developmental stages of life and their impact on delivery of care, among other targeted education.

 Plans of care are individualized and updated as an ongoing process throughout the provision of care and services.
-Physician history, physical, rounding requirements, and progress notes, including pre-operative and procedure notes, are provided, maintained, and updated as prescribed in the Medical Staff bylaws previously linked.
+Provider history, physical, rounding requirements, and progress notes, including pre-operative and procedure notes, are provided, maintained, and updated as prescribed in the Medical Staff bylaws.